odaridavid/Clean-MVVM-ArchComponents/README.md

 `character_search` which contain an activity and corresponding viewmodel as well as other UI related classes.

-The viewmodels are provided by the ViewModelFactory using Dagger2 it utilises the **Factory Pattern** by providing an annotation that maps the respective viewmodel requested for instantiation with the `ViewModelProvider.Factory`
+The viewmodels are provided by the Koin that uses Kotlin's DSLs to lazily resolve dependency graph at runtime

 The ViewModel then receives data from the use case and updates the LiveData being watched by the activity,the Activity then makes updates